 The BPRI is established as a cross-institutional, cross-disciplinary Biology Integration Institute to comprehensively dissect this phenomenon and use it as a model system to transform the study of phenotypic plasticity.

 The study of locust phase polyphenism has broader impacts beyond basic science.
 Once vividly recorded in ancient literatures such as Bible and Quran, locusts still occur to this day and affect the livelihood of one in ten people on Earth.
 Currently, multiple continents are experiencing massive locust plagues that threaten food security.
 Understanding the mechanism of this transformation holds the key to developing effective methods of control.
 Using cutting-edge technologies in research projects spanning from molecules to landscapes, the BPRI will greatly enhance our understanding of locust phase polyphenism and develop innovative solutions to manage locust plagues.

 The vision of the BPRI is predicated on integration through collaboration.
 We recognize the scientific and societal impacts are maximized when groups of people with diverse backgrounds and experiences come together to work towards shared goals and the common good.
 This philosophy will inform all BPRI activities.

-The BPRI is a virtual institute consisting of researchers from Baylor College of Medicine, Texas A&M University, Arizona State University, Washington University in St. Louis, University of California Davis, Southern Illinois University Edwardsville, and USDA ARS.
+The BPRI is a virtual institute consisting of researchers from Baylor College of Medicine, Texas A&M University, Arizona State University, Washington University in St. Louis, Southern Illinois University Edwardsville, and USDA ARS.